iszczesniak/cpp/templates/index.md

 template <parameter list>
 ```

-We say a template is *parametrized*, because it has a list of
+We say a template is *parametrized*, because it parameters that we
-parameters that we call **template parameters**.
-A template parameter
+call **template parameters**.
+A template parameter is defined in the
-is defined in the parameter list (`parameter list` above) and has a
+parameter list (`parameter list` above) and has a name, that we then
-name, that we then use in the template declaration or definition.
+use in the template declaration or definition.

 When we use a template (e.g., we call a function defined with a
 template), then after the template name we can provide **template